jgottula/WinBtrfs/README.txt

 [0B] Where can I obtain the latest source code?

 WinBtrfs is an open source project hosted on GitHub at https://github.com/jgottula/WinBtrfs.
-This project's page on GitHub will always have the latest source code and releases, as well as the facilities for contributing back to the project.
+This project's page on GitHub will always have the latest source code and releases, as well as the facilities for contributing back to the project and reporting bugs or other issues.